-While research into brain development is still in its infancy, there is significant evidence supporting the value of play when it comes to cognitive development.
+While research into brain development is still in its infancy, there is significant evidence to support the value of play when it comes to cognitive development.
 Children who engage in play are more likely to have well-developed memory skills, improved language development and are better equipped to regulate their behaviour.
-All of this means, children are better prepared for their transition to school and for their lifelong academic journey.
+All of this means children are better prepared for their transition to school and for their lifelong learning journey.

 At St Nicholas Early Education, educators work with each child on an individual level to gain an understanding of their wants, needs, interests and strengths.
-In developing learning experiences, each child’s unique voice is included in the curriculum as educators look at how children are interacting with their environment and at how, as educators, they can extend the children’s learning.
+In developing learning experiences, educators look at how children are interacting with their environment, how they can extend the children’s learning, and ensure child’s unique voice is included in the curriculum.

-Allowing children to investigate, practice and then master skills ensures that, through play, educators are scaffolding all the elements of children’s pre-literacy and pre-numeracy so when it comes time to transition to school, children have grown into ready, capable and confident learners.
+Allowing children to investigate, practice and master skills ensures that educators are scaffolding all the elements of children’s pre-literacy and pre-numeracy, so when it comes time for them to transition to school, children have grown into ready, capable and confident learners.

 Contact St Nicholas Early Education

 To learn more about our play-based curriculum, or for more information about enrolling your child in one of our centres, contact us here.